-- A. This Section creates a temporary program for streamlining the approval by the Chief of Police City Administrator of the temporary closure of public streets for the purpose of permitting: (1) retail businesses to display and sell goods and merchandise and offer services; (2) community/special events; and (2) (3) restaurants and/or cafes to place tables, chairs, and other dining elements to offer outdoor dining.
-Permits under this program shall be subject to the rules and regulations set forth below. - 1.
-There shall be no limit on the number of public street closures issued per year throughout the City or by street.
-There shall also be no limit on the number of days a street may be closed for one of the above uses.
-Applicants may apply for recurring special events or street closures. - 2.
-All street closure permits constitute revocable licenses that are revocable at any time at the discretion of the City Administrator.
-The City Administrator may develop administrative licensee requirements that: (a) restrict days and hours of operation, (b) provide facilitate Fire and Police access, (c) facilitate appropriate parklet/street closure design, (d) provide utility and franchisee access, and (e) and allow for other appropriate correlative uses of the right of way.
+A. This Section creates a temporary program streamlining the approval by the Chief of Police of the temporary closure of public streets for the purpose of permitting: (1) retail businesses to display and sell goods and merchandise and offer services, and (2)

+restaurants and/or cafes to place tables, chairs, and other dining elements to offer outdoor dining.
+Permits under this program shall be subject to the rules and regulations set forth below.

-- 3. This Section of the O.M.C. shall sunset on July 1, 2023 unless further extended by City Council. - 4.4.
-Any provision of the O.M.C. that would conflict with this temporary program, including but not limited to O.M.C.
-Section 12.08.060 and any provision of the O.M.C. that would allow for a specific appeal process are suspended. - 2.5.
+- 1. Any provision of the O.M.C. that would conflict with this temporary program, including but not limited to O.M.C.
+Section 12.08.060 and any provision of the O.M.C. that would allow for a specific appeal process are suspended. - 2.
 This Section shall not authorize conduct that: (1) is prohibited by orders or directives of the Alameda County Health Officer or (2) violates federal or State law. - 3.
 Any permits or licenses issued under this Section shall expire on March 31, 2022, unless further extended by City Council. - B. The definition for short term encroachments set forth in O.M.C.
 Section 12.08.030 is hereby temporarily amended to also include the uses set forth in this Section, including retail, restaurant, and café uses. - C. The permit requirements for short term encroachments into the right-of-way shall be the same as set forth in O.M.C.
 Section 12.08.060, except that: - 1.
-The duration of the short term encroachment may extend for an unlimited duration, until March 31, 2022, unless further extended by City Council, subject to the discretion of the City Administrator or designee. - 2.
+The duration of the short term encroachment may extend until March 31, 2022, unless further extended by City Council, subject to the discretion of the City Administrator or designee. - 2.
 The applicant need not be sponsored by or represent a local merchant association or community organization, nor shall semi-annual sponsorship be required. - 3.
 The limitation of one short term encroachment application per year is suspended.